 If the resident did not do an income test, Services Australia will advise them to pay the maximum income tested fee.

 The income tested fee has a daily cap.
 The cap is set at 135% of the single basic age pension.

 The resident can choose not to disclose their information to Services Australia.
 If they choose not to, they will have means not disclosed status.
 If this is the case, Services Australia will notify you, and you can ask the resident to pay their full cost of care.

 You can also ask the resident to pay an accommodation bond or accommodation charge.

 Review of the income tested fee

-Services Australia reviews the income-tested fee quarterly from 1 January.
-If the resident’s financial circumstances change, their income-tested fee may also change.
+Services Australia reviews the income-tested fee quarterly.
+If the resident’s cost of care or financial circumstances change, their income-tested fee may also change.